 In the past, we entered into firm purchase commitments to acquire materials from our suppliers.
 A firm purchase commitment represents an agreement that specifies all significant terms, including the price and timing of the transactions, and includes a disincentive for non-performance that is sufficiently large to make performance probable, such as a take-or-pay provision which requires us to pay for committed volumes regardless of whether we actually acquire the materials.
 We evaluate these agreements and record a loss, if any, on firm purchase commitments using the same lower of cost or market approach that is used to value inventory.
 The computation of the loss on firm purchase commitments is subject to several estimates, including primarily the ultimate selling price of the finished goods of which these raw materials comprise a part, and is therefore inherently uncertain.
 Further, we only record the expected loss as it relates to the following fiscal period, as we are unable to reasonably estimate future market prices beyond one year.
 As a result, changes in the cost of materials or sales price of modules will directly affect the computation of the estimated loss on firm purchase commitments and our consolidated financial statements in the following years.
 In 2010, we fulfilled our 2009 purchase commitment under our agreement with Deutsche Solar but did not meet the minimum purchase obligation for 2010.
 We believe that it is more likely than not that the take-or-pay provisions of the agreement are void under German law and, accordingly, as of December 31, 2010 have not accrued for the full \$21,143,853 that would otherwise be due under the take-or-pay provision of the agreement.
-Rather, we have assumed that we will be permitted to purchase the 2010 contracted quantity under the agreement, in addition to the 2011 contracted quantity, in 2011 and have included the purchase obligation for both years in our evaluation of impairment of long-term purchase commitments.
-Although not considered probable, if we are not successful in our ongoing negotiations with Deutsche Solar, we may be required to make payments and incur additional losses up to the full take-or-pay amount.
+Rather, we have assumed that we will be permitted to purchase obligation for both years in our evaluation of impairment of long-term purchase commitments.
+Although not considered probable, if we are not successful in our ongoing negotiations with Deutsche Solar, we may be required to make payments and incur additional losses up to the